philipcwhite/Monitoring/README.md

 Device View

 ## Updates

+09/04/2018 - I started coding the event engine today.
+I also changed the version from beta to alpha.
+I still have quite a way to go before this is fully working.
+Hopefully cx_freeze is updated for Python 3.7 by the time we have a release.  :)

 09/04/2018 - I updated the Agent level thresholds today.
 This gives me enough info on the web side to begin coding the event engine.